 3. Rights and responsibilities of the Pedagogical Council

 3.1.
-The Pedagogical Council has the right:
+The pedagogical council has the right:

 make a final decision on controversial issues within its competence;

 3.2.
-The Faculty Council is responsible for:
+The pedagogical council is responsible for:

 implementation of the work plan;